chriskyfung/chriskyfung.github.io/_posts/2019-09-25-Build-and-Deploy-a-Docker-Image-to-a-Kubernetes-Cluster.md

 Congratulations!
 You should accomplish the lab if you follow the above steps.

+This post has also been published to Medium.
+If you like read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-build-and-deploy-a-docker-image-to-a-kubernetes-cluster-778e99626f30).

 * * *

 [Next lab](/blog/qwiklabs/Scale-Out-and-Update-a-Containerized-Application-on-a-Kubernetes-Cluster) will continue this exercise and need to update the running `echo-app` application in the `echo-web` deployment from the v1 to the v2.